emit-js/wait/README.md

 Sometimes you want to call the same function multiple times asynchronously, and you want each call to wait for certain "checkpoints" across all calls.

-As long as you know how many total calls there are (`count`), you can wait for each call to reach `dot.wait` before continuing.
+As long as you know how many total calls there are (`count`), you can wait for each call to reach `emit.wait` before continuing.

-Each `dot.wait` must receive a unique prop to begin a new counter.
+Each `emit.wait` must receive a unique prop to begin a new counter.